The Civil Code in Italy

 is based upon.

-Characteristics of the Italian civil law
+The characteristics of the Italian civil law

 A series of courts form the actual judicial system in Italy and every type of the Italian courts is part of the national network.
-The Supreme Court of Appeal is the highest court in Italy and there are special courts, such as administrative and military courts.
+The Supreme Court of Appeal is the highest court in Italy and there are special courts, such as the administrative and military courts.
 The legal system in Italy is very complex and sometimes there are certain contradictory provisions between different laws regarding the same subject.

 In order to avoid this type of situation, both natural persons and legal entities should become familiar with the local legislation related to the commercial or civil law

 .
 At the same time, foreigners are advised to request for legal assistance

 when concluding important contracts or when the procedures of the law

 are not very clear.
+Our Italian law firm

 The civil courts in Italy